ARMmbed/mbed-os-5-docs/docs/tutorials/debug/eclipse_pyocd.md

 ## Eclipse

 This document explains how to build and debug Arm Mbed OS applications using Eclipse.
-Before starting, please [configure your local debug toolchain](https://os.mbed.com/docs/v5.6/tools/exporting.html).
+Before starting, please [choose a compiler with which to build your project](/docs/v5.7/tools/index.html#compiler-versions).

 ### Installing Eclipse